Yandex Cloud

 • Select a platform in the Platform field.

-• Select the Type of the virtual machine the hosts will be deployed on:
+• Select the Type of the virtual machine where you want to deploy the hosts:

 • high-memory: Increased RAM per 1 vCPU.

 • burstable: Partial guaranteed share of vCPU.
-VMs with a guaranteed share of less than 100% ensure the specified level of performance with a possible temporary performance increase up to 100%.
-Clusters with such hosts are good for tasks that do not require guaranteed permanent performance (for example, testing).
+VMs with a guaranteed share below 100% provide the specified performance level with temporary boosts up to 100%.
+Clusters with such hosts are good for tasks that do not require guaranteed permanent performance, such as testing.

 6. Click Save changes.